MasoniteFramework/docs/official-packages/masonite-notifications.md

 You also need to add `database` channel to the `via` method to enable database notification storage.

 ### Notification Model
-The notification model have the following fields:
+The notification model has the following fields:
 - `id` is the primary key of the model (defined with UUID4)
 - `type` will store the notification type as a string (e.g. `WelcomeNotification`)
 - `read_at` is the timestamp indicating when notification has been read